How to Trade Silver Successfully (Plus Strategy Tips)

 After his death, he left his estate to his two sons.
 After studying the surge in the gold market, the brothers decided to invest in silver.
 They believed that silver would one day reach the price of gold, so They spent their entire capital buying physical silver and silver futures.
 They also borrowed heavily to finance their silver shopping.

 On their own, they managed to get the price of silver to more than $50.
-Then, in late 70s, the commodities and futures commission (CFTC) announced that no individual would be allowed to own more than 3 million ounces of silver.
-This led to a collapse the price of silver.
+Then, in the late 70s, the commodities and futures commission (CFTC) announced that no individual would be allowed to own more than 3 million ounces of silver.
+This led to a collapse in the price of silver.
 Financiers came calling and the two brothers filed for bankruptcy.

 What moves silver prices?

+There are several catalysts that affect silver prices.
 As mentioned, silver is both a precious metal and an industrial one.
 As a precious metal, silver tends to be affected by the overall monetary policy of the United States.
 In this, the metal reacts to the periodic data like on employment, inflation, GDP, and retail sales.

 These numbers always point to the actions by the Federal Reserve.
 In theory, strong numbers tend to mean that the Fed will tighten monetary policy, which will push the US dollar higher.
 Silver tends to have a small inverse relationship with the US dollar.

-However, at times, the performance of inflation can attract more people to silver.
+However, at times, the performance of inflation can attract more people to trade silver.
 For example, when inflation rises, it means that people will move to silver since it is also seen as a hedge against inflation.

+Further, it reacts to trends in key industries like clean energy and semiconductor, where it is used widely.
 In addition, supply and demand dynamics can affect prices.
 For example, silver prices jumped during the Covid pandemic as more mining companies reduced supplies.

 How to trade silver